AlejandraKeber/alejandrakeber.github.io/README.md

 # Portfolio-setup-and-mobile-first

-Description of the project:
+**Description of the project:**
 - Set up a new repository and prepare it for development using best practices (e.g. linters).
-- Build the first 2 sections of the mobile website using the template you chose in the previous step.
+- Build the mobile and desktop website using the template 1 of Figma.

 **Built With**
 Javascript, HTML and CSS